 About the “Burning Man” Festival

-“Burning Man” is one of the rather unique events that take place in Nevada, America every year.
-It used to take place in California on Baker Beach at first and this event was supposed to be enjoyed by all people, even those who aren’t actually fans of Steampunk.
+“Burning Man” is one of the rather unique events that take place in Nevada, America, every year.
+It used to take place in California on Baker Beach at first, and this event was supposed to be enjoyed by all people, even those who aren’t fans of Steampunk.
 This event provides a rather exciting entertainment each year, making it being looked forward to by many people.
 It allows self-expression and explorations, and there are different activities each year chosen by those who are organizing the event.
-On not so bright note, it is definitely not one of the cheapest events there is.
-In fact, tickets usually cost over 400$.
+On not so bright note, it is not one of the cheapest events there is.
+Tickets usually cost over 400$.

 “A burning man” got its name because an effigy would be set on fire at the end of the event.
-The effigy would represent the burning of the Temple Galaxia which is a wooden structure of 65 feet which is a symbol of how the fabric of universe unites all the living beings.
-In order for the temple to be set alight, people would create memorials of deceased loved ones or past relationships.
+The effigy would represent the burning of the Temple Galaxia, which is a wooden structure of 65 feet, which is a symbol of how the fabric of the universe unites all the living beings.
+For the temple to be set alight, people would create memorials of deceased loved ones or past relationships.

-This event is usually very well organized and many wealthy and well-known people come to visit it.
-Some of these people include the founder of Amazon and even co-founder of Google as well as some of the superstars.
-Considering its popularity, “Burning Man” has inspired many other countries to create their own festival as far away as New Zealand and South Africa.
-What makes Steampunk and “Burning Man” festivals so fun and popular is the freedom of self-expression and creativity.
+This event is usually very well organized, and many wealthy and well-known people come to visit it.
+Some of these people include the founder of Amazon and even co-founder of Google, as well as some of the superstars.
+Considering its popularity, “Burning Man” has inspired many other countries to create their festival as far away as New Zealand and South Africa.
+What makes Steampunk and “Burning Man” festivals, so fun and popular, is the freedom of self-expression and creativity.